 From the WBC census, the local population do not travel to work by a bicycle and have no incentive to do so.
+This then feeds the problem around air quality and lack of infrastructure

 In recent media, it has been stated that the Government will reduce national housing targets that have driven the Local Plan housing calculation - Brownfield will be a priority.